 The disc golf course at Rutgers University in New Jersey was the most confusing, because on a couple of occasions it was near-impossible to find the next hole.

-I’ve also hit up disc golf courses in Sioux City Iowa, Austin, and somewhere in rural South Carolina.
+I’ve also hit up disc golf courses in Austin, in Sioux City Iowa, and somewhere in rural South Carolina.
 If you’ve got one in your town, let me know and I’ll make a date to stop by.
 There’s something about those baskets that just calls out to me!